SystemsApproach/private5g/core.rst

 and SIM stands for subscriber (a kind of principal), yet the IMSI is also used as a global identifier for a UE connected to the mobile network.
-This conflation breaks down when there could be tens or hundreds of IoT devices for every person, with no obvious association among them.
+This conflation breaks down when there could be tens or hundreds of IoT devices for every customer, with no obvious association among them.
 Accounting for this problem is an “architecture alignment” fix we discuss in the next chapter when we describe how to provide Private 5G Connectivity as a managed cloud service.